Press Releases/News Alerts

 The PAIB Committee undertook this project to help contend with the rising expectations of professional accountants in business.
 The quality of management information expected by internal business users is expanding, both in terms of the range of data to be considered and the level of required analysis.
 From strategic issues to routine tasks, all executives, managers, and operational staff expect higher-quality information from professional accountants to support management and organizational decision making.

 Professional accountancy organizations and other interest parties are encouraged to respond to the proposed guidance and help improve its applicability to professional accountants in organizations of all sizes.

 How to Comment

 The PAIB Committee invites all stakeholders to comment.
-To access the exposure draft and submit a comment, visit Professional Accountants in Business.
+To access the exposure draft and submit a comment, visit Professional Accountants in Business on the IFAC website.
 Comments on the exposure draft are requested by July 29, 2011.